Warranty & Maintenance – 814 Epoxy and More

 Important Exclusions

-- Moisture vapor transmission or hydrostatic pressure coming up through the concrete slab (unless we performed and documented full moisture mitigation)
+- Moisture vapour transmission or hydrostatic pressure coming up through the concrete slab (unless we performed and documented full moisture mitigation)

 - Concrete cracking, shifting, or substrate failure

-- Hot tire pickup, normal wear and tear, scratches, or staining from chemicals
+- Normal wear and tear, scratches, or staining from chemicals

 - Damage from abuse, impact, or improper maintenance (including failure to clean spills promptly)

-Proper preparation is 80% of a long-lasting epoxy floor.
-That’s why we take extra time to grind, shot-blast, and thoroughly test every slab before we apply any coating.
+Proper preparation is 90% of a long-lasting epoxy floor.
+That’s why we take extra time to grind and thoroughly test every slab before we apply any coating.

 All warranty details are clearly documented in your written contract.
 We’re happy to explain everything in plain English.